solidpixel/solidpixel.github.io/_posts/2021-03-06-astc-compared-redux.md

   that end up searching through 3 and 4 partition encodings.
 * Keep making `-medium` faster, without losing any more image quality.
 I'd like astcenc `-medium` to be as fast as ITC's slow search, so it becomes an obvious drop-in alternative with no downsides.
+Finding another 2x will be tricky ...
 * Keep the `-fast` performance about where it is, but try to improve the quality of the worst block encodings so it is more viable as an alternative to the ITC's fast search.
+Don't have any good ideas here yet, but we'll see ...

 If you have any ideas, please feel free to get in touch on GitHub ...